I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 What’s the difference between talking to you or my best friend or family?

-The difference is between someone who can do something, and someone who has the training and experience to do that same thing professionally.
-A mental health professional can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.
+3) A therapist can help you approach your situation in a new way– teach you new skills, gain different perspectives, listen to you without judgment or expectations, and help you listen to yourself.

 Why shouldn’t I just take medication?